tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** nightfall, gpk, save played together on the ti10 VP which was coached by boolk. torontotokyo left spirit and became a support

- then pure and nightfall swapped positions afterwards
+**How did this roster happen?** The TI11 BetBoom was thrown out the window after their last place finish and this version was born.
+Nightfall, gpk, and Save had played together on the TI10 VP which was coached by boolk.
+Pure originally joined this team as the carry since Nightfall was still fresh from his offlane stint on EG, but the two ended up swapping roles starting Tour 3.
+Lastly, your eyes do not deceive you, that's TI winning midlaner TORONTOTOKYO playing hard support.

 **How was their DPC year?** 760 points